TOMToolkit/tom_base/docs/customization/testing_toms.rst

 as purely numerical attributes.
-However, bearing in mind that the TOM stores this information as entry in its database, a more realistic test would present that information in the form of a `Target object <targets/index>`__.
+However, bearing in mind that the TOM stores this information as entry in its database, a more realistic test would present that information in the form of a `Target object <../targets/index>`.
 The Toolkit includes a number of ``factory`` classes designed to make it easy to create realistic input data for testing purposes.
-The last element that the ``setUp`` method needs is information on the output we expect if everything is working.

 .. code-block::